 |NDA (2) Notification events||NDA (2) Notification dates|

-Union Public Service Commission has released NDA (I) 2022 application form for men & women candidates.
-The unmarried candidates who fulfil the eligibility criteria in terms of nationality, age, marital status, educational qualification, etc. as per the NDA (I) 2022 notification published on 30-12-2021, can apply for the exam.
+Union Public Service Commission has released NDA application form for men & women candidates.
+The unmarried candidates who fulfil the eligibility criteria in terms of nationality, age, marital status, educational qualification, etc. as per the notification published, can apply for the exam.
 The physical standards and number of vacancies for women candidates will be informed later after it is notified by the Ministry of Defence.
 NDA application form comprises two parts, I & II.
 Candidates can check below the steps to fill the application form.

 - Registration for the exam by filling the required details